jsutcliff/RaceTrak/README.md

 # RaceTrak

-I developed the RaceTrak personal lap timer as a cheaper alternative to the TBS Lap timer.
+I developed the RaceTrak personal lap timer as a cheaper and much improved alternative to the TBS Lap timer.
+Instead of bluetooth and individual apps for Android / iOS, the RaceTrak timer uses a wifi connection to serve a webapp.
+This allows for use on many more devices, including laptops.
+Once completed, the software will be uploaded to this repository to allow users to make improvements to the user interface.
+As of now, the hardware will remain closed.

 ## Features

 - Fully compadible with any wifi-enabled device with browser
 - Does not require any apps or additional software
-- Integrated 18650 battery for 6 hours of race tracking
+- Integrated 18650 3400mAh battery for 6 hours of race tracking
 - Integrated USB charging via micro USB port
-- Full 40ch 5.8Ghz spectrum
+- Full 40ch 5.8Ghz spectrum (easily expandable)
 - Built in band scanning mode (see below)

+## Updates

+- Finishing up the designs for the plastic case
+- Waiting for version 2 of the PCBs to get in from the fab

 ## Where to buy

 The RaceTrak personal lap timer hardware is still in prototype stages.
 More info will be posted when the device is ready for production!
+Estimated cost: $45

 ## User Manual